-You can see this process forces the team to develop a plan which is transparent and can be vetted by other members of the team.
+This process forces the team to develop a plan which is transparent and can be vetted by other members of the team.

 Finally, ask the question, “how confident are we that these departmental goals / initiatives will help us achieve the company goal”?
 If you find that your confidence is low, go back to the drawing board and develop a stronger plan.